centminmod/centminmod-abuseipdb-reporter/readme.md

 ## Configuration

-Edit the `/root/tools/abuseipdb-reporter.py` or `/home/centminmod-abuseipdb-reporter/abuseipdb-reporter.py` script's variables:
+Edit the `/root/tools/abuseipdb-reporter.py` or `/home/centminmod-abuseipdb-reporter/abuseipdb-reporter.py` script's variables directly or better way is to set override variables in [abuseipdb-reporter.ini](#abuseipdb-reporterini) settings file so you don't need to edit the script directly:

 * `DEBUG = True` - When set to `True`, debug mode is enabled and no actual CSF Firewall block actions will be sent to AbuseIPDB via API endpoint url.
 Instead block actions will be saved to a local log file `/var/log/abuseipdb-reporter-debug.log`.
 You can use this mode for troubleshooting or testing before you eventually set `DEBUG = False` to enable actual CSF Firewall block actions to be sent to AbuseIPDB via API endpoint url.
 * `API_KEY = 'YOUR_API_KEY'` - Set `YOUR_API_KEY` to your AbuseIPDB API key